luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 inner_distance.py -i $BAM -o $OUT -r $BED
 ```

-### mRIN calculation using tin.py
-- RNA integrity number (RIN) is rarely reported in public data repositories.
-- Instead determine a measure of mRNA degradation in silico using RSeQCs tin.py script to produce a TIN.
-- TIN 0 (worst) - 100 (best).
-TIN 60 = 60% of transcript has been covered.
-- tin.py uses the deviation from an expected uniform read distribution across the gene body as a proxy

-`tin.py -i WT_1_Aligned.sortedByCoord.out.bam -r /home/camp/ziffo/working/oliver/projects/rna_seq_worksheet/sacCer3.bed`

-Output is an xls file and a summary txt file (mean & median values across all genes in sample).

-Visualise TIN in boxplots in [Rstudio](https://github.com/friedue/course_RNA-seq2015/blob/master/03_mRIN.R) using ggplot

 ### Quality of RNA Seq Toolset (QoRTs)
 - `QoRT` is a `jar` software file that is an alternative to `RSeQC` that provides a comprehensive & multifunctional toolset assess quality control & data processing of high throughput RNA-seq.